-When working on developing new products and services, we are facing numerous questions – almost overwhelming in numbers!
-So what is the key to sustaining product development with all it’s uncertainties we asked ourselves…is it being a smart follower, is it the highest ratio of features per price, is it the size of your marketing budget that decides over success or failure?
+When working on developing new products and services, we face numerous questions – almost overwhelming in numbers!
+So what is the key to sustaining product development with all

 We have looked at several players in our field and in related fields – the soothing observation was that apparently “deep pockets” (aka large fundings) was more the exception than the rule and that most companies with more than a year of existence were driven by one or very few enthusiasts.
 Just think of your own experience and compare it with great examples like

 The single most important factor was timing – neither too early nor just a little bit too late.Bill Gross

 In our research, a cornerstone TED talk by Bill Gross stood out: “The single biggest reason why startups succeed”.
 His finding is that the most important factor is timing – plain and simple.